teras/lalein/README.md

 If you want a more sophisticated approach, you are on your own.
 Messages like "_Copying 1 file(s) out of 3 file(s)_" are impossible to be properly generated, with aesthetically (or even grammatically) correct results.

-For siimple cases like "_Copying 1 file_" or "_Copying 2 files_", using code like this
+For simple cases like "_Copying 1 file_" or "_Copying 2 files_", using code like this

 ```java
 String message = count == 1 ?
 "Copying 1 file" : "Copying " + count + " files";